LOG11DX • 11 meter DX platform

 How do I log a new DX spot / QSO?

-2. Fill in DX callsign, frequency, mode, UTC time, RST, country, etc.
+2. Fill in DX callsign, frequency, mode, UTC time, path, report and other details.

 What do the map markers and red lines mean?